elhongo/KonaCloudRestTest/README.md

 # KonaCloudRestTest
-Example of consuming Rest Web Services from Kona Cloud
+Example of consuming Rest Web Services in Java from Kona Cloud